WELCOME! Find what you need

 Introducing important vocabulary

-I like to begin each lesson by projecting a passage onto the whiteboard at the front of the room.
+I like to start each lesson by projecting a passage onto the whiteboard at the front of the room.
 As we read the passage together, I emphasize the importance of reading the entire passage before making any marks on it.

-During our discussion, we clarify that “text” refers to any written words with meaning.
-It’s also important to mention that the article I’m showing them can be called an article, a passage, a reading, a selection, an excerpt, or simply the text.
-These terms are crucial because they’re used interchangeably on state tests.
+During our discussion, I make sure to explain that “text” refers to any written words with meaning.
+I also highlight that the article we’re reading can be called an article, passage, reading, selection, excerpt, or simply the text.
+These terms are important because they are often used interchangeably on state tests.

 Read the whole article.